This page collects some frequently asked questions (and basic information) for DHOxSS Speakers.

 An invitation to the annual TORCH DH lecture

-Lunch each day you are speaking (or workshop organisers tell DHOxSS administration you are participating in the workshop)
+Lunch each day you are speaking (or strand organisers tell DHOxSS administration you are participating in the strand)

-Attendance at any non-workshop additional keynote or parallel lecture (if there is space, check with organisers)
+Attendance at any session on a different strand, additional keynote or parallel lecture (if there is space, check with organisers)

 Travel expenses can be provided for those from outside Oxford (pre-agreed and with receipts)